chaijs/chai-spies/README.md

 If you are developing an addon for chai, one thing you might find useful is the contents of the `support` folder.
 This directly contains everything that is needed to package all js files in a directory for browser use.
-Provided there are no external dependancies, everything will be packaged and wrapped with a CommonJS `require` style loader by [folio](https://github.com/logicalparadox/folio), a small JS packaging tool.
+Provided there are no external dependencies, everything will be packaged and wrapped with a CommonJS `require` style loader by [folio](https://github.com/logicalparadox/folio), a small JS packaging tool.
 Please consult the comments in `support/compile.js`.

 ## Chai Spies Api Reference